run-llama/llama_index/llama-index-integrations/embeddings/llama-index-embeddings-ibm/README.md

-# LlamaIndex Embeddings Integration: Ibm
+# LlamaIndex Embeddings Integration: IBM

 This package provides the integration between LlamaIndex and IBM watsonx.ai through the `ibm-watsonx-ai` SDK.